+++ What is hybrid project management? +++ When does it make sense to use a combination of methods? +++

 - In agile projects:

-- Project planning is synchronized with the Sprint lengths.
+- Project planning is synchronized with the sprint lengths

-- (By the way, many “agilists” are unhappy with the latter two examples, as they can water down the basic agile principles).
+- (By the way, many agilists are unhappy with the latter two examples, as they can water down the basic agile principles).

-Example: For customer consulting projects, you always use traditional methods whereas the endeavors focusing solely on product development follow agile principles.
+For customer consulting projects, you always use traditional methods whereas the endeavors focusing solely on product development follow agile principles.
 What to bear in mind: Customer wishes have to be aligned between the business units.

-- Agile software development
+- agile software development

-- Traditional acceptance
+- Traditional acceptance test

 - Agile concept and specification

-- Traditional implementation and acceptance
+- Traditional implementation and acceptance test

 - Agile integration